MetEireann/fire_weather_index/readme.txt

-SQL queries are difficult for this - but what seems to work is to get the hourly data at 12 using this SQL:
+This project contains files which download

+NOTE SQL queries which were previously successful have been unsuccessful since this code was written.

+This SQL to calculate daily rainfall sums at 12 worked 11/05/2023:

-Then using this SQL to get daily sums of rainfall:
+This SQL for daily sums of rainfall:
 SELECT stno, date_trunc('day',date + date('11 hours')) AS date_s, sum(rainfall) AS daily_rain_total FROM hourly WHERE stno = 305 GROUP BY stno, date_trunc('day',date + date('11 hours')) ORDER BY 2

 Then use R to join these together.

 This will produce the data that is located in /home/pflattery/fire/output/.
 Since this is already there and this work has been done previously, the SQL in the scripts 'query_database.R' and 'query_database_multiple_stations.R' may have to be changed and may not work.

 The workflow is as follows: